GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/0_index.typ

 Observing animal reactions and abilities, he inferred the fundamentals of behaviorism and the theory of trial and error.
 For instance, he put hungry cats in cages, and in order to escape and reach food placed outside, they had to solve a puzzle.
 He noticed that the animals did not overcome the difficulties through insight or understanding but rather through repeated trial and error.
-He noticed that successful behaviors were reinforced, leading to quicker escapes over time, while unsuccessful behaviors were abandoned.
+He noticed that successful behaviors were reinforced, leading to quicker escapes, while unsuccessful behaviors were abandoned.
 From these observations, Thorndike developed the _Law of Effect_, which states that behaviors that lead to satisfying outcomes are more likely to happen again.
-On the contrary, actions leading to unpleasant consequences are discouraged and see their frequency decrease.
+On the contrary, actions leading to unpleasant consequences are discouraged, and their frequency decreases.
-This law has two important aspects.
+This law has two essential aspects.
 On the one hand, trial-and-error learning is _selectional_, as the subject tries different alternatives to identify the optimal one.
 On the other hand, it is _associative_ as the selected decisions are associated with particular situations.
 This principle stands as a core ingredient of modern theories of learning and behavior modification.